 Population structure, fertility, mortality, migration, life tables, population projections;

-Social statistics on education, health, housing, labour, and other social characteristics;
+Social statistics on health, housing, labour, and social inequality;

 Sources, theory and methods of official statistics;